flaneurette/Health-Library/Documents/Supplements/Supplement-Stack/README.md

 The goal of supplementation should be to gently support the body’s natural processes-helping to reduce inflammation, manage free radicals, and assist in clearing senescent cells-not to replace proper nutrition or “structurally feed” the body with supplements.

-What we do know is: that caloric restriction and intermitted fasting is very good for our health.
+What we do know is: that caloric restriction, intermitted fasting, sleep and brisk exercise is very good for our health.

 Always consult a medical professional before starting any supplement regimen.